How many acres do you own? Ten? Five? Two? None?

 Even if you have no land at all, there are still some things you can do.
 You could grow lettuce in a window box, tomatoes on the balcony, or lime trees in five-gallon buckets.
 You could head over to Grandpa’s farm on the weekend and help him with the chores.
 You could lease some land nearby.
 You could join forces with a few dedicated friends, buy a couple of acres outside of town, and go shares on the chores and the harvest.

 No matter where you live, there are ways to pursue the country lifestyle.
-If it is part of your life purpose, the door will be opened.
+If it is part of your life purpose, you will find an open door if you search for one.
 Your farm will just have to be a little bit unique.
 And that’s not such a bad thing, now is it?

 More ideas, plus principles to help you make it all work.